-Substances that are inducers of CYP3A4 activity (e.g. dexamethasone, phenytoin, carbamazepine, rifampicin, and phenobarbital or hypericum perforatum, also known as St. John's Wort) may significantly reduce exposure to imatinib.
-Pretreatment of 14 healthy volunteers with multiple doses of rifampicin, 600 mg daily for 8 days, followed by a single 400 mg dose of imatinib, increased imatinib oral-dose clearance by 3.8 fold (90 % confidence interval = 3.5 to 4.3 fold), which represents mean decreases $C{max}$ , AUC(0-24) and AUC(0-∞) by 54%, 68% and 74%, of the respective values without rifampicin treatment.
-Similar results were observed in patients with malignant March 2, 2021 gliomas treated with imatinib while taking enzyme-inducing anti- epileptic drugs (EIAEDs) such as carbamazepine, oxcarbamazepine, phenytoin, fosphenytoin, phenobarbital, and primidone.
+Substances that are inducers of CYP3A4 activity (e.g., dexamethasone, phenytoin, carbamazepine, rifampicin, phenobarbital or hypericum perforatum, also known as St. John's Wort) may significantly reduce exposure to Imatinib-AFT.
+Pretreatment of 14 healthy volunteers with multiple doses of rifampicin, 600 mg daily for 8 days, followed by a single 400 mg dose of imatinib, increased imatinib oral-dose clearance by 3.8 fold (90 % confidence interval = 3.5 to 4.3 fold), which represents mean decreases C{max} , $AUC{(0-24)}$ and $AUC{(0-\infty)}$ by 54%, 68% and 74%, of the respective values without rifampicin treatment.
+Similar results were observed in patients with malignant gliomas treated with imatinib while taking enzyme-inducing anti- epileptic drugs (EIAEDs) such as carbamazepine, oxcarbamazepine, phenytoin, fosphenytoin, phenobarbital, and primidone.
 The plasma AUC for imatinib decreased by 73% compared to patients not on EIAEDs.
 In two published studies, concomitant administration of imatinib and a product containing St. John's wort led to a 30 to 32% reduction in the AUC of imatinib.
-In patients where rifampicin or other CYP3A4 inducers are indicated, alternative therapeutic agents with less enzyme induction potential should be considered.
+In patients with less enzyme induction potential should be considered.